mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

      -

        .. admonition:: Use **replicationSpecs**
-          :class: note
+          :class: important

           **replicationSpec** is deprecated.
 Use **replicationSpecs**.

        Configuration of each region in a multi-region cluster.
-Each element in this document represents a region where |service|
+Each element in this object represents a region where |service|
        deploys your cluster.

        For single-region clusters, you can either specify the **providerSettings.regionName** and **replicationFactor**, *or*
-       you can use the **replicationSpec** document to define a single region.
+       you can use the **replicationSpec** object to define a single region.

        For multi-region clusters, omit the